 323. Trauma, Memory, Vulnerability

-A linked session arranged in conjunction with The Presidential Forum: Vulnerable Times
+A linked session arranged in conjunction with the The Presidential Forum: Vulnerable Times

 Presiding: Susan Rubin Suleiman, Harvard Univ.

 1. "Trauma Theory for Implicated Subjects," Michael Rothberg, Univ. of Illinois, Urbana

 Michael Rothberg's Annotation:

 2. "Cyberpoetics and Cryptopolitics: Facebook Pages as Memory Portals," Ananya Jahanara Kabir, King's Coll.
 London

 3. "Embodying Postconflict Memories: Teatro Testimonial in Chile," Maria José Contreras, Pontificia Universidad Católica de Chile

 4. "Culture of Memory and Human Rights: New Constellations," Andreas A. Huyssen, Columbia Univ.